rav3ndust/DarkNightsRising/README.md

 Check out this game's [GitHub Pages site](https://rav3ndust.github.io/DarkNightsRising)!

 A simple, text-based adventure game with TTS.
-Aims to be playable on any Linux distribution, with minimal dependencies.
+Aims to be playable on any GNU/Linux distribution, with minimal dependencies.

+## technical stuff

-The entire thing is written in shell script, and the game works together as a family of shell scripts.
+The entire thing is written in Bash, and the game works together as a family of scripts.

-Variables that need to be called through different scripts are done through an automatically-generated "playerconfig.txt" file.
+Variables that need to be called through different scripts are done through an automatically-generated `playerconfig.txt` file.

+## story

-Dark Nights Rising is going to be about isolation and how the feeling of loneliness can pervade your mind.
+*Dark Nights Rising* is about isolation and how the feeling of loneliness can pervade your mind.
 The player aims to escape this situation through a series of fantasy scenarios that are affected by choices the player makes as the game goes on.

-There is also some original soundtrack content and art that accompanies this game to add to the atmosphere and make it more interesting.
+There is also some original soundtrack content (by rav3ndust) and art (by RyokoUmbra) that accompanies this game to add to the atmosphere and make it more interesting.

-Dark Nights Rising is free and open-source software licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), and you can feel free to help make it better by contributing.

-I would eventually like to make this something fun to play on Linux desktops and Linux phones, regardless of which distro they are running on.
+We want to make this game something fun to play on GNU/Linux desktops and phones, regardless of which distribution they are running on.

-# dependencies
+## dependencies

 *Dark Nights Rising* attempts to need as little deps as possible.
 Currently, we only need two: